pboutinaud/SHiVAi/README.md

 You will also need the ANTs toolbox (which can be downloaded from [the original repository](http://stnava.github.io/ANTs/) or conveniently installed with `conda` if you use it using the `conda install -c aramislab ants` command line)

+Two final pieces of software you will need installed (but only if you are using the Synthseg analysis) are [SynthSeg](https://surfer.nmr.mgh.harvard.edu/fswiki/SynthSeg) (available as part of recent versions of FreeSurfer) and [niimath](https://github.com/rordenlab/niimath).

 The scripts should then be available from the command line prompt.

 Optionally, you can download and prepare the `config_example.yml` like explained in the [Fully contained process](#fully-contained-process) section.
 This will ease the command call as a lot of arguments will be given through the yaml file (instead of manually entered with the command).